-One of the nation's premier zoos, the San Diego Zoo offers more than 3,700 animals, representing more than 650 species and subspecies.
-Yep, even a few frogs!
+One of the nation's premier zoos, the San Diego Zoo offers more than 3,500 animals, representing more than 650 species and subspecies ... and even a few frogs!
 The zoo is big on conservation, and its Institute for Conservation Research has reintroduced more than 30 endangered species back into the wild.

 While it's not an exhibit, this 35-minute tour takes you through most of the park aboard an open-air, double-decker bus.
 It's a great way to get the lay of the land, so to speak, and a terrific overview of the park.
 Take the Guided Bus Tour first thing in the morning and then set out for your desired destinations.

-More than anything else, the San Diego Zoo is known for its pandas, which have been on loan from China since 1996.
-The giant panda is endangered in the wild, with just over 1,800 pandas living in the wild and another 300 living in zoos.
+More than anything else, the San Diego Zoo is known for its giant pandas, which have been on loan from China since 1996.
+The giant panda is threatened in the wild, with just over 1,800 pandas living in the wild and another 300 living in zoos.
 Thanks to its successful breeding program, six pandas have been born at the San Diego Zoo!
-Today, three giant pandas call the zoo home, including Bai Yun, who is mother to the first surviving giant panda in the United States!
+Today, two giant pandas call the zoo home, including Bai Yun, who is mother to the first surviving giant panda in the United States!
 You can also see a red panda at the San Diego Zoo.

 The San Diego Zoo is home to three playful polar bears.
 Certainly one of the coolest places to view the polar bears is the underwater viewing room.
 They might just swim up to say "hi!"
 You can also watch them outdoors in their tundra habitat.
 Kids enjoy interacting with the life-size statues of polar bears, crawling through caves and popping through the ice like a seal — get your cameras ready!
 The easiest way to get to the polar bears is to take the Skyfari Aerial Tram to the back of the park and head downhill.

 4. Skyfari Aerial Tram

 Did we mention the San Diego Zoo is very hilly?
 One of the shortcuts for getting across the park is the Skyfari Aerial Tram, which offers spectacular views of the zoo and surrounding Balboa Park.
-It's a real treat, and your feet will thank you!
+It's a real treat and a quick ride.
+Your feet will thank you!
 Use Skyfari to get easy access to both the polar bears and Elephant Odyssey, which will later lead you to an easy downhill journey through Africa Rocks.

-Besides the frog, my favorite animal has always been the koala.
+Besides the frog (of course), my favorite animal has always been the koala.
 So, of course, the koala is on the top of my list to of not-to-miss San Diego Zoo exhibits and attractions.
-But even cooler is the San Diego Zoo's newest exhibit, Conrad Prebys Australian Outback, known more affectionately as Koalifornia.
-The Australian Outback area, which opened in May 2013, is double the size of its former exhibit and offers hands-on activities plus great views of my favorite marsupial.
+But even cooler is the San Diego Zoo's newest exhibit, Australian Outback.
+The Australian Outback area is double the size of the former koala exhibit and offers hands-on activities plus great views of my favorite marsupial.
 From the deck of the Queenslander House, you'll be eye level with the koala colony.
-You can also explore the Outback and see other Australian marsupials such as wombats and wallabies, Tasmanian devils and kookaburras.
+You can also explore the Outback and see other Australian marsupials such as wombats, wallabies, Tasmanian devils and kookaburras.

 6. Elephant Odyssey

 This 2.5-acre elephant habitat includes both African and Asian elephants in a natural, open area that gives them plenty of room to roam.
-Inside the Odyssey, you'll find the Elephant Care Center, where you can watch zoo keepers providing routine care to the animals.
-After you visit the care center, let the kids burn off some energy in play area, which features life-size staues made for climbing and playing (look for the sleepy lions near that area) and the tar pit area.
+Inside the Odyssey, you'll find the Elephant Care Center, where you can watch zookeepers providing routine care to the animals.
+Let the kids burn off some energy in play area, which features life-size staues made for climbing and playing (look for the sleepy lions near that area) and the tar pit area.
 The fossil dig shows how mammoths, the elephant’s extinct cousins, used to live in Southern California, as well as saber-toothed cats, sloths and lions.